 Filename endings are not restricted to certain types.
-These descriptions are just general guidelines.
+Because you can change the name of a file, these descriptions are just general guidelines.
 In addition, other tools you use with the logic analyzer will likely have their own set of filename endings.